Heterophily-Aware Graph Attention Network: Evaluations

 \section{Evaluations}

-In this section, we evaluate and analyze the effectiveness of our HA-GAT, which contains a local distribution exploration and a heterophily-aware attention scheme, on eight node classification datasets in both the supervised and semi-supervised settings, by seeking for an interpretation from their mechanism.
-Note that we also visualize the distribution of learned attention coefficients for an intuitive understanding in Appendix \ref{appendix-weight} and present the running times in Appendix \ref{appendix-time}.
+In this section, we evaluate and analyze the effectiveness of our HA-GAT, which contains a local distribution exploration and a heterophily-aware attention scheme, on eight node classification datasets in both the supervised and semi-supervised settings, by seeking an interpretation from their mechanism.